cpsc410/docs/README.md

 ![alt text](FinalRender.png)

-The nodes represent the file names and the different coloured lines represent different author who has contributed to the project being analyzed.
+The nodes represent the file names and the different coloured lines represent different authors who have contributed to the project.

 ## Contributions
 #### Code Analysis